csells/go_router/README.md

 family/f1 => FamilyPage('f1')
 person/p2 => PersonPage('p2') ← showing this page, Back pops the stack ↑
 ```
-To specify a set of pages like this, you can use sub-page routing:
+To specify a set of pages like this, you can use sub-page routing via the
+`routes` parameter to the `GoRoute` constructor:

 ```dart
 List<GoRoute> _routesBuilder(BuildContext context, String location) => [